SoBar: Not So Straight Up

 Focusing on harm minimisation and reduction rather than suggesting you need to give alcohol away entirely; we’re now delivering Self Management And Recovery Training (SMART) meeting groups for LGBTIQ+ Canberrans to address any risky drinking behaviour they may be indulging in.
 The SMART Recovery model is utilised to address why and how to foster a healthy relationship with alcohol that suits your own life goals and sense of wellbeing.

-Meetings are held online on Tuesdays at 5:30 pm and to register please click here.
+Meetings are held face to face in the Pride Hub, located at Havelock House, 85 Northbourne Avenue, Turner on Tuesdays at 5:30 pm and to register please click here.

 Because we love a community success story, there is also an opportunity for program participants to join our peer navigators, and they will have the opportunity to self-nominate for development opportunities including becoming SMART Recovery Facilitators themselves.

 We’re conducting in-depth research into why we drink like we do, both as a nation and as our unique cohort of communities.
 This research will assist us in aiding in policy development for LGBTIQ+ health needs, resource development for support services and messaging around alcohol and how to harness its positive benefits while avoiding its pitfalls.

 We would love for you to share your experience with one of the below surveys, we have one for those of you that no longer drink also as your insights are equally valuable!
 If you would like to add your voice to ours, please follow the below links.

 We have a pop-up bar that serves boutique non-alcoholic drinks, and this is available at all our community events.
 We created SoBar (showcased at CBR Fair Day 2019) as a vehicle to challenge traditional bar culture and to open the conversation on how great it can be to be offered a different option to the usual alcoholic suspects and remind us that we actually get a buzz from the company we surround ourselves with rather than just what’s in our glass.